-You gave your child her looks, her charm, her brains and her athletic ability.
-You also gave her summer allergies that make her wheeze, sneeze, itch and twitch.
+Summer is less than a week away.
+You’ll soon be faced with the fact that not only did you give your child her looks, her charm, her brains and her athletic ability; but you also gave her those summer allergies that make her wheeze, sneeze, itch and twitch.
 The least you can do to make up for this terrible genetic injustice is help her find ways to escape the scourge of summer allergies.

 Summer Allergies in Children

 Allergies run in families.
 If both parents suffer allergies, their children have a 75 to 80 percent probability of developing allergies too.
 A child who has one parent with allergies and one without stands a 40 percent chance of developing an allergy.

 The three main spring and summer allergens are tree pollens, grasses and ragweed.
 If you suspect your offspring may have allergies, ask your pediatrician about a skin-prick allergy test or a RAST blood test to determine the exact cause of your child’s symptoms before you take drastic action.
 Your kids will disown you if you give away the family dog only to later learn your child is allergic to grass.

 Reducing Household Allergens